 House Bill No. 231, introduced by Representative Chassion, aims to extend health insurance coverage for the families of law enforcement officers and firemen who are killed in the line of duty.
 The bill enacts new provisions under R.S.
-40:1665(D) and 1665.2(H), which require the employer of a deceased officer or fireman to provide health insurance coverage for the surviving spouse for the remainder of their life and for the children until they no longer meet specific qualifications, such as being under 18, under 23 and enrolled in school, or being physically or mentally disabled.
-The bill also stipulates that if health insurance is offered to active members, the coverage for surviving family members must be equal to that of active members.
+40:1665(D) and 1665.2(H), which require the employer of a deceased officer or fireman to provide health insurance coverage for the surviving spouse for the remainder of their life.
+Additionally, it mandates coverage for the deceased's child, stepchild, or adopted child until they reach the age of 18, turn 23 while enrolled in school, or become physically or mentally disabled.
+The bill specifies that if health insurance is offered to active members, the coverage for surviving family members must be equal to that of active members.

 Statutes affected: HB231 Original: 40:2(G)(1)